Hydration: why it’s so important as we age

 All this can easily lead to anger and frustration on your parent’s part.
 Not including them in your ideas for support and care can only add to those feelings.
 So, take time to speak to everyone impacted by your parent’s dementia, whether that’s other family members or your parents themselves.

-Other ways to support aging parents
+Other ways to support ageing parents

 The good news is that there is help out there for both you and your parents.
 Social care and support can range from paid carers for help at home, to household gadgets, personal alarms and security systems.
 Innovations and simple adaptions to daily life can make all the difference are some cases.
 Or, you can look into care homes.